 Source: CoinAnk

-The 7-day cumulative funding rates for BTC and ETH on the top 8 exchanges are 0.4004% and 0.5329%, respectively, indicating a strong bullish sentiment across the market, with expectations of a continued uptrend.
+The 7-day cumulative funding rates for BTC and ETH on the top 8 exchanges are 1.0575% and 1.073%, respectively, indicating strong bullish sentiment across the market as of April 14.
+The bull market remains intact.

 Exchange BTC Contract Open Interest: